ctrlaltdeleon/relax/README.md

 ![relaxdemo](https://user-images.githubusercontent.com/10361542/45258492-614c5600-b36d-11e8-918b-e3df4c59005a.gif)

 As a soul filled with no colour, you wander the universe to fill yourself with colour hoping to find a sense of happiness.

+Usually video games have objectives to complete, but I just wanted to create a video game where you can just turn it on and be a world viewer.

 <!-- QUICK INSTALLATION -->